Last Updated: February 16, 2025

 - GRE is accepted by thousands of universities worldwide.

-- Most Universities require a GRE General score for admission to M.S., MCA, M.Sc., and MTech.
+- Most Universities require a GRE General score for admission to M.S., M.Sc., and MTech.
 Many Business and Law schools now accept GRE scores for admission to the MBA program.

-- For all Engineering Students, GRE Quantitative is most important for best results.
+- For all Engineering students, GRE Quantitative is most important for best results.
 GRE Quantitative must be well above 165, and the GRE Verbal must be above 155.

 - For Law Schools, the average GRE score is 165 in the Quantitative Section and 167 in the Verbal Section.